Debt and Divorce: A Common Cause of Bankruptcy

 No one enters into a relationship thinking they will separate or divorce in the future.
 But people and circumstances change.
 Going through a separation or divorce can leave us feeling adrift and uncertain about our future.
 But having access to information that helps you make sound financial decisions can help ease this stress.

 If you are experiencing financial difficulties related to separation or divorce, we encourage you to reach out to a financial professional to help you navigate this challenging process.
-At Derek L. Chase & Associates, we specialize in helping you manage your debt and gain peace of mind when it comes to your finances.
+At Chase & Associates, we specialize in helping you manage your debt and gain peace of mind when it comes to your finances.
 Contact us for a free consultation to learn more about your options.